 - TB testing as appropriate to age and risk

-- Eye examinations and prescriptive lenses
+- Eye examinations and prescriptive lenses (to include unrestricted repair or replacement)

 - Ocular photoscreenng for children ages 3-5 is covered when due to challenges with a child’s ability to cooperate with traditional vision screening techniques.
 Limited to lifetime coverage of 1